arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/lora-send-and-receive/lora-send-and-receive.md

 ## Conclusion

-In this tutorial, we have introduced some fundamental concepts around LoRa®, where we have setup a basic communication line between two boards using the LoRa® network.
+In this tutorial, we have introduced some fundamental concepts around LoRa® technology, where we have setup a basic communication line between two boards using the LoRa® technology-based communication.
 With this basic framework, you can go on to combine this tutorial with sensors and other software libraries, so that you can create your own long-range, low-powered devices!

+## Trademark Acknowledgments

+- **LoRa®** is a registered trademark of Semtech Corporation.